Visitor’s Guide

 Camping

-In the Hart Mountain National Antelope Refuge, four free primitive campgrounds are managed by the U.S. Fish & Wildlife Service.
+In the Hart Mountain National Antelope Refuge, three free, primitive campgrounds are managed by the U.S. Fish and Wildlife Service.
 All are available on a first-come, first-served basis.
-Drinking water is only available at the Refuge Headquarters and Camp Hart Mountain; pit toilets are available at all campgrounds.
-Campfires are allowed only in designated fire rings at Hot Springs Campground and Camp Hart Mountain Campground, but bring your own firewood since it is not available to purchase and collecting is not allowed.
+Drinking water is only available at the refuge headquarters and Camp Hart Mountain; vault toilets are available at all campgrounds.
+Campfires are allowed only in designated fire rings where provided and may be further restricted during periods of increased fire danger.
+Bring your own firewood since it is not available to purchase and collecting is not allowed.
+Learn more about each of these campsites.

 Hot Springs Campground